 In addition, Watershed Innovation — whose Ingenity division last year conceived the first all-electric Super Air Nautique GS22E — will utilize the new space to continue to develop disruptive technology.

-“We have begun executing a significant scaling plan for Ingenity electric boats,” Correct Craft CEO Bill Yeargin told Trade Only Today.
+“We have begun executing a significant scaling plan for Ingenity electric boats,” says Correct Craft CEO Bill Yeargin.
 “2021 will be a breakout year for Ingenity. … We are significantly increasing electric-boat production, which will also be done at this new Florida facility.”

-Additionally, Correct Craft said it will move the Supreme Boats operations from its shared location (with Centurion) in Merced, Calif., to a 160,000-square-foot site in Valdosta, Ga.
-The company said the new location taps into local boatbuilding professionals — it is the former Regal Boats site — and is already set up for building boats.
+Additionally, Correct Craft says it will move the Supreme Boats operations from its shared location (with Centurion) in Merced, Calif., to a 160,000-square-foot site in Valdosta, Ga.
+The company says the new location taps into local boatbuilding professionals — it is the former Regal Boats site — and is already set up for building boats.

 Centurion will remain in California, which gives both brands the ability to increase production.

-“Starting the new year with two major expansions is exciting for our team,” he said.
+“Starting the new year with two major expansions is exciting for our team.
 “These expansions are exciting news for not only our team, but also the scores of dealers who have been asking our team for additional product.”